 Capture One Vignetting

 The Vignetting tool is basically an exposure adjustment.
-In contrast to the regular Exposure slider the Vignetting tool works in a concentric way.
-The corners are affected the most, next the edges and the center is least affected.
+In contrast to the regular Exposure slider, the Vignetting tool works in a concentric way.
+The corners are affected the most, next to the edges and the center is least affected.
 Color and contrast are not affected.

 A Slider And A Drop-Down List

-As noted the tool is pretty straightforward in its design and use but there might be more to it then expected.
+As noted the tool is pretty straightforward in its design and use but there might be more to it than expected.

 You can select the desired Method from a drop-down list.
 There are three methods to choose from: